tnebooks/10th-science/content.en/docs/genetics/_index.md

 **Euploidy:** It is the condition in which the individual bears more than the usual number of diploid {{< katex >}}(2n){{< /katex >}} chromosomes.
 If an individual has three haploid sets of chromosomes, the condition is called triploidy {{< katex >}}(3n){{< /katex >}}.
 Triploid plants and animals are typically sterile.
 If it has four haploid sets of chromosomes, the condition is called tetraploidy {{< katex >}}(4n){{< /katex >}}.
 Tetraploid plants are advantageous as they often result in increased fruit and flower size.

-> **DO YOU KNOW?**
-> Sickle cell anaemia is caused by the mutation of a single gene.
-Alteration in the gene brings a change in the structure of the protein part of haemoglobin molecule.
-Due to the change in the protein molecule, the red blood cell (RBC) that carries the haemoglobin is sickle shaped.

 ![](a11.png)